Congo gold miners scour rubble for bodies after cave-in

 Dozens of people die each year in accidents in largely unregulated artisanal mines in Congo, where often ill-equipped diggers borrow deep underground in search for ore.

+Alexandre Kamundala, deputy mayor of the nearby town of Kamituga, said no bodies had been recovered so far.

+“The rescue teams have been working hard since this morning to try to find bodies, but given the lack of working tools, they are finding it difficult to move forward efficiently with the search.”

-Alexandre Bundya, mayor of the nearby town of Kamituga, Mpila, ordered two days of mourning.
-The office of the governor of South Kivu province, Theo Kasi, said most of the victims were young people and expressed condolences to their families.
+The office of the governor of South Kivu province, Theo Kasi, said most of the victims were young people, and expressed condolences to their families.

 “The search continues to identify our deceased compatriots, bring assistance and implement measures to prevent such incidents from repeating,” Kasi’s office said in a statement.

+Cave-ins, landslides, and asphyxia are common risks faced by artisanal miners, who rarely have any protective equipment beyond rubber boots, according to Sara Geenen, an assistant professor at the University of Antwerp in Belgium who has conducted research at artisanal gold mines around Kamituga.

+“Being an old mining town, Kamituga does have quite a lot of people with geological and technical expertise, but they often don’t have the financial means or access to technology to dig and shore up the tunnels properly,” Geenen said in an email.

-A World Bank report last year estimated the number of small-scale miners in Congo at 2 million, many more than work in industrial gold, copper and cobalt mines owned by companies like Glencore and Barrick Gold.
+A World Bank report last year estimated the number of small-scale miners in Congo at 2 million, many more than work in industrial gold, copper and cobalt mines owned by companies like Glencore GLEN.L and Barrick Gold ABX.TO.

-Reporting by Crispin Kyalangalilwa; Writing by Aaron Ross; Editing by Alexander Smith
+Reporting by Crispin Kyalangalilwa and Fiston Mahamba; Writing by Aaron Ross and Hereward Holland; Editing by Alexander Smith and Pravin Char

 Our Standards: The Thomson Reuters Trust Principles.